spacecloud-io/space-docs/content/essentials/file-storage/upload-file.md

 - **file** - A file of the type HTML5 File API
 - **name** - Name of the file

 The `path` can be nested as well.
-For e.g a path - /folder1/folder2 would mean to upload the file inside folder2 which is in folder1.
-If any of the folders mentioned in the path were not present, they would be created before uploading the file.
+For example, a path - /folder1/folder2 would mean to upload the file inside folder2 which is in folder1.
+If any of the folders mentioned in the path were not present, they would get created before uploading the file.

 ## Response
 A response object sent by the server contains the **status** fields explained below: